 A diluted bleach solution can effectively disinfect cleanable surfaces (never use it on an animal!).
 The type of bleach leads to variations in the "strength," but you can mix 1 part bleach to 32 parts water as a general rule of thumb.
 You can also purchase a commercial disinfectant formulated specifically for parvo.

 Wipe down all durable surfaces with the dilute bleach solution (test a small area first for potential color damage), and soak your dog's bowls and hard plastic toys in it.
 Put bedding through at least one hot wash cycle, with bleach if possible, and use the high heat setting on the dryer or hang items in the direct sun.
-Anything that cannot be safely cleaned with bleach, such as a porous collar, should be thrown away.
+Anything that cannot be safely cleaned with bleach, such as a porous collar, should be thrown away so it doesn't spread the infection.

 NOTE: This article addresses environmental treatment for parvo.
 If you suspect your dog or puppy has contracted the virus or been exposed to parvo, please see your veterinarian as soon as possible.
 Early intervention greatly improves chances for survival.